debezium/debezium-design-documents/DDD-3.md

 For more details please read the referred paper.

 The Debezium implementation will be based on signalling table.
-To start an incremental snapshot, a signal `snapshot` will be written to the table with parameters
+To start an incremental snapshot, an ad-hoc snapshot signal `execute-snapshot` will be written to the table with parameters

-* `tables` - list of tables to be captured
+* `data-collections` - list of tables to be captured
 * `type` - set to `incremental`

 New signals `snapshot-window-open` and `snapshot-window-close` will be implemented to handle the watermark signal with no parameters.

+Debezium will execute query like `SELECT key, key2 FROM table ORDER BY key1 DESC, key2 DESC LIMIT 1`.
+The result of this query is the upper limit at which the incremental snapshotting will stop.

 When a chunk should be snapshotted

 * streaming is paused (this is implicit when the signal is handled)
-* a `snapshot-window-open` watermark signal is emitted
+* a `snapshot-window-open` watermark signal is emitted with a unique id
 * a new data chunk is read from database by generating the `SELECT` statement and placed into a window buffer keyed by primary keys
-* a `snapshot-window-close` watermark signal is emitted
+* a `snapshot-window-close` watermark signal is emitted with id coresponding to the window open signal
 * streaming is resumed

 During the subsequent streaming

-* if `snapshot-window-open` is received then window processing mode is enabled
+* if `snapshot-window-open` is received and its id is the same as expected then window processing mode is enabled
-* if `snapshot-window-close` is received then window processing mode is disabled and the rest of the windows buffer is streamed
+* if `snapshot-window-close` is received  and its id is the same as expected then window processing mode is disabled and the rest of the windows buffer is streamed
+  * every streamed event contains serialized PK related to it to enable resume of the windowing upn connector restart
 * if window processing mode is enabled then
   * if the event key is contained in the window buffer then it is removed form the window buffer
 * event is streamed